hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 ### Minimum number of validators

-IBFT 2.0 requires four validators to be Byzantine fault tolerant.
+To be Byzantine fault tolerant, IBFT 2.0 requires a minimum of four validators.

 Clique can operate with a single validator but operating with a single validator offers no redundancy if the validator fails.